Size15 inches (38 cm)

-- Body and top of the head are brownish black, with a white face mask extending around the sides of the head to two long yellow to gold tufts of feathers which start above and behind the eye.
+- The body and top of the head are brownish black, with a white face mask extending around the sides of the head to two long yellow-to-gold tufts of feathers that start above and behind the eye.
 Bright orange legs and feet.

 - Very large, bright, mostly orange to red bill during mating season, which may have yellow or greenish markings.

-- After breeding season, loses its tufts, and bill fades to a duller orange or reddish-brown.
-Belly may be spotted with paler brown speckles.
+- After the breeding season, they lose their tufts, and the bill fades to a duller orange or reddish-brown.
+The belly may be spotted with paler brown speckles.

-- Male and female are similar in appearance.
-Male is larger.
+- Males and females are similar in appearance.
+Males are larger.

-- Juvenile is similar to adult, except with a grey-brown breast, white belly and brown bill.
+- Juveniles are similar to adults, except with a grey-brown breast, white belly and brown bill.

 - Diet consists primarily of anchovies and other small fish, as well as squid, octopus, crabs, zooplankton and jellies.

-- Chick diet is almost entirely fish, while adult diet is more varied.
+- Chicks’ diets are almost entirely fish, while adult diet is more varied.

 - Forages over waters close to breeding colonies, unless iced over.

-- May capture and hold multiple small fish crosswise in bill to bring to chicks – often carrying 5 to 20 fish at a time, but may carry up to 60 fish at once.
-Adult eats its own food while foraging under water.
+- May capture and hold multiple small fish crosswise in the bill to bring to chicks – often carrying 5 to 20 fish at a time, but may carry up to 60 fish at once.
+Adults eat their own food while foraging underwater.

 - Northern Pacific along the coast of Japan to Northeast Asia and from Southern California to Alaska.

-- During breeding season, found along sea coasts, rocky cliffs and offshore islands.
+- During the breeding season, found along sea coasts, rocky cliffs and offshore islands.